Difference Between Agonist and Antagonist

 What is Antagonist?

-The antagonist is also referred to as blockers as they obstruct in the natural work of the receptors.
+The antagonist is also referred to as blockers as they obstruct the natural work of the receptors.

 Similar to agonists, the effect of an antagonist can be understood by knowing its potency.
 Half maximal inhibitory concentration is the measure to describe the potency of antagonists.
 It is denoted as IC50.

-Similar to EC50, the potency is higher when the IC50 value is lower.
+Like EC50, the potency is higher when the IC50 value is lower.
 An example of an antagonist drug includes naloxone.
 Antagonist drugs are also used in anti-drug therapy.

 antagonist